Panther-lair - Blue edges Gold 33-32

 The offense had a chance to go for the win, but some conservative play calling kept the ball on the ground, and the defense escaped with the narrow win.

-Of course the Blue-Gold game took on a new format this season with the first team offense and first team defense staying together, rather than splitting the team over a draft like it had been done previously.
+Of course the Blue-Gold game took on a new format this season with the first team offense and first team defense staying together, rather than splitting the team over a draft format like it had been done in previous years under Pat Narduzzi.

 That opened the door for some younger players to emerge in this one.
 Jake Renda, Pitt's third year tight end, led the team in receptions and yards with three catches for 32 yards, all coming in the first half.